jieliang/jieliang.github.io/_posts/2018-05-02-Can-college-rankings-predict-return-on-investment?.md

 Having made up the hypothesis, it was time to test it with data science.

 For rankings, there are many sources, including prominent ones such as US news and Forbes.
-I ultimately decided to go with [niche.com](https://www.niche.com/colleges/search/best-value-colleges/) because it is free and has the largest number of schools (2000+) and ranking categories (dozens, including academics, athletics, student life, political leaning, etc.).
+I ultimately decided to go with [niche.com](https://www.niche.com/colleges/search/best-value-colleges/) because it is free and has the largest number of schools (2000+) and ranking categories (dozens, including overall, academics, athletics, student life, political leaning, etc.).

 For ROI, there isn't a perfect source.
 The best available and most widely used is from [payscale.com](https://www.payscale.com/college-roi), despite its flaws such as selection bias as data is self reported by users or that 4 year completion rate is not accounted for.
 So this is where I got ROI information.